 The process of hiring a part-time consultant is a bit different than that of hiring a full-time employee.
 Because you are likely operating as a DBA or an LLC, you may receive the vendor treatment.
 In fact, an employer may even ask you to submit an official bid, along with a detailed project proposal.

 In many cases, the decision to hire a consultant begins and ends with the department head of the business area that needs help.
-This is in contrast to people seeking hired positions where the process begins with human resources.
+This is in contrast to people seeking hired positions where the process begins with human services.
 So, rather than routing your letter to the HR department, do some research, and try to get in touch with the Department Head who’s in dire need of your strategic guidance.

 Cut to the Benefits Quickly